hipotures/identity/README.md

 Identity uses GStreamer, and therefore your system's or Flatpak GNOME Platform's installed GStreamer plugins.
 In particular, Identity won't work at all without the `playbin3` element (typically in `gst-plugins-base`) as well as the `gtksink` element (typically in `gst-plugins-good`, although sometimes extracted into its own package).

+## Contributing translations

+You can help translate Identity on POEditor: https://poeditor.com/join/project?hash=5nahahJe7Z.
+Any help is appreciated!

 ## Building

 The easiest way is to clone the repository with GNOME Builder and press the Build button.